-Backtracking Search
+Backtracking Search (cont.)

-Backtracking Search
+Backtracking Search (cont.)

-Algorithm
+• Algorithm

-'''

-function BACKTRACKING-SEARCH(csp) returns a solution, or failure

-return RECURSIVE-BACKTRACKING({ }, csp)

-function RECURSIVE-BACKTRACKING(assignment, csp) returns a solution, or failure

-if assignment is complete then return assignment

-decide which variable

-var \leftarrow \text{SELECT-UNASSIGNED-VARIABLE}(\text{VARIABLES}[csp], assignment, csp)

-for each value in Order-Domain-Values(var, assignment, csp) do

-decide which value

-if value is consistent with assignment according to CONSTRAINTS[csp] then

-add \{var = value\} to assignment

-result \leftarrow \text{RECURSIVE-BACKTRACKING}(assignment, csp)

-if result \neq failure then return result

-remove \{var = value\} from assignment

-return failure

-'''
+function BACKTRACKING-SEARCH(csp) returns a solution, or failure return RECURSIVE-BACKTRACKING({ }, csp) a list of unassigned vari iables function RECURSIVE-BACKTRACKING(assignment, csp) returns a solution, or failur e if assignment is complete then return assignment decide which variable $var \leftarrow Select-UNASSIGNED-VARIABLE(VARIABLES[csp], assignment, csp)$ to be assigned a value for each value in ORDER-DOMAIN-VALUES(var, assignment, csp) do if value is consistent with assignment according to CONSTRAINTS[csp] then add {var = value} to assignment result ← RECURSIVE-BACKTRACKING(assignment, csp) decide which value to be used if result ≠ failure then return result remove { var = value } from assignment // if result=failure return failure •